zahybnaya/rewyr-blog/src/content/blog/2025-07-06-the-readiness-curve.md

 **Data-Driven Optimization**
 Use real production data to guide decisions, not limited test cases or gut feelings.

-**Incremental Improvement**
-Focus on improving one component at a time rather than trying to optimize everything simultaneously.
-This is why your evaluation pipeline must be bulletproof.

 **Production-First Mindset**
 Design with production requirements from the beginning, not as an afterthought.